-I do recommend to follow the audio guide and go chapel by chapel, discovering the sacristy, the treasures and the cloister.
-The altars are amazing, full of frescos and details that tell us about God, Jesus and the human history.
+I do recommend following the audio guide and go chapel by chapel, discovering the sacristy, the treasures and the cloister.
+The altars are amazing, full of frescos and details that tell us about God, Jesus and human history.
 Mind-blowing sculptures and paintings with strong and powerful meanings.
 I am not a religious person, but I got truly touched by the energy of this place.

 There are many important paintings and sculptures inside the church, names as Caravaggio, El Greco, Tiziano and Goya.
 Apart from the beauty of the building you also have an art museum to visit.
 Pay attention to the guide and learn a bit of Spanish art too.

 These are the main sites of Toledo and we recommend a visit to them.
 There are other museums and churches that can be visited, but probably you will need more than one day in town.
 Toledo is a city to be explored, you have to walk around the streets and discover things.
 The day we were there was magical, the sunlight brought to the city a golden color.
 I don’t have words to describe it.